+Prevent fuel spills by filling fuel tanks slowly and using absorbent rags to catch drips or spills.
+Don’t “top off” your fuel tank.
+Leave the tank 10% empty to allow fuel to expand as it gets warmer.
 Maintaining proper fueling procedures are important in keeping oil and gas out of our waterways.
 Accidental or not, under Federal law (the Oil Pollution Act and the Clean Water Act), it is illegal to discharge any amount of fuel, oil or other petroleum product into the waters of the United States.
 If there is any oil or fuel spill that leaves sheen on the water, one must report to the U.S. Coast Guard National Response Center by calling 1-800-424-8802.

 Changing engine oil, and checking fluid levels are the best way to keep your boat running smoothly.
 Even well maintained engines will show signs of age.
 Leaks from steering cables, drips from the last oil change, or fuel from leaky fittings can all find their way into the bilge.